 Quality assurance

 Close control of the installation process is essential to ensure the highest quality pile construction.
-All Keller CFA rigs are equipped with sensitive state-of-the-art instrumentation that monitors all aspects of CFA piling, including pile depth, auger rotation, penetration rate, concreting pressure, extraction rate, and over-break.
+All Keller CFA / ACIP rigs are equipped with sensitive state-of-the-art instrumentation that monitors all aspects of CFA /ACIP piling, including pile depth, auger rotation, penetration rate, concreting pressure, extraction rate, and over-break.
 The instrumentation produces an individual log for each pile, including element identification, date, time, and operator details.